bodinsamuel/altheia/docs/api.md

 > Check an object with the passed schema.
 It will help you check nested object without effort.
 Because schema need to be instance of Altheia, you can do whatever you want without restriction.

-Accept an optionnal second param:
+Accept an optional second param:

 - `returnErrors: boolean` => `false` will not display nested errors.